 The experience will offer artists a unique respite from day-to-day life and the sights and sounds of nature will serve to recreate the space as a haven for the development of creative work, given the proximity to the parks and surrounding natural areas.
 The program has been developed in partnership with the Quinlan family and will allow artists to focus in the areas of creative development, fellowship, sense of place and learning and community.
 A core component for chosen artists will be the opportunity to develop educational content for the community, including but not limited to, workshops, artist talks, demonstrations/open studio hours, and the production of materials for exhibitions and the Museum’s permanent collection.
 The resident artist will be expected to actively engage the public through educational outreach for a minimum of 5 hours per week, on or off-site.

 “We are thrilled to share in the vision of Mary Grace Quinlan, Al’s daughter, her husband Kurt Wagner, and the entire Quinlan family to build on the strong foundation of creative visionaries like Albert (Al) Quinlan and museum founder Gerhard Miller,” says Elizabeth Meissner-Gigstead, Miller Art Museum executive director.
 “Their lives and incredible stories provide the foundation and inspiration.
 This is an incredibly exciting time for the visual arts in Door County as we seek to awaken these creative spirits and breathe new life upon their extraordinary abilities to inspire a community through art.
 For the Miller Art Museum specifically, we are focused on shaping and influencing the artistic development and growth of artists in the area and attracting new talent and visitors to the museum and the region.”

-Applicants must be able to fulfill the educational program requirement to provide the public with an opportunity to explore and engage with working artists.
+Applicants must have transporation and be able to fulfill the educational program requirement to provide the public with an opportunity to explore and engage with working artists.

 - To re-establish the Dome House, as it was originally intended, as a creative haven for living artists—visual artists—to develop new work with focus in the areas of creative development, fellowship, sense of place, learning and community.